5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 Note that this expression has two advantages:

-1. It is faster than our first attempt although in our example the difference it miniscule.
+1. It is faster than our first attempt although in our example the difference is miniscule.
-1. It's _independent_ from the settings of "Greedy".
+1. It's _independent_ of the setting of Greedy.

 ### Garbage in, garbage out